joshgerdes/jekyll-uno/_drafts/create-a-site-to-site-vpn-to-azure-with-a-ubiquiti-dream-machine-pro.md

   teaser: ''

 ---
-The Ubiquiti [Dream Machine Pro](https://store.ui.com/collections/unifi-network-unifi-os-consoles/products/udm-pro "Dream Machine Pro"), has a lot of functionality built-in, including IPsec Site-to-site VPN _(Virtual Private Network)_ support.
+The Ubiquiti [Dream Machine Pro](https://store.ui.com/collections/unifi-network-unifi-os-consoles/products/udm-pro "Dream Machine Pro") has a lot of functionality built-in, including IPsec Site-to-site VPN _(Virtual Private Network)_ support.

-I recently, installed and configured a UDM-PRO at home, so now it's time to set up a site-to-vpn to my Microsoft Azure network.
+I recently installed and configured a UDM-PRO at home, so now it's time to set up a site-to-vpn to my Microsoft Azure network.

-I am going to create a Virtual Network and Gateway resources using Azure Bicep, but feel free to skip ahead.
+I will create Virtual Network and Gateway resources using Azure Bicep, but please skip ahead.

-My address range is as follows _(so make sure you adjust to match your own setup and IP ranges)_:
+My address range is as follows _(so make sure you adjust to match your setup and IP ranges)_:

 | On-premises | Azure |
 | --- | --- |